Glimesh/api-docs/content/docs/chat/Websockets.md

 ["1","1","__absinthe__:control","phx_reply",{"response":{"subscriptionId":"__absinthe__:doc:-576460752303349214:33B2AA3BF7B8F0E158810EF0E0166F5E05840BE57444C92365C921943942A47D"},"status":"ok"}]
 ```

+## Staying Connected (heartbeat)

 Now we are connected to chat!
 The only thing left to do is send a heartbeat to Glimesh so the connection won't be closed.
-You need to send a heartbeat every 30 seconds.
+You need to send a heartbeat every 20 seconds.
 Structure it as follows:

 ```
 ["1","1","phoenix","heartbeat",{}]